1j01/ooplie/README.md

-It could let you dig down into commands to see the underlying meaning and implementation (through your code to libraries to underlying JavaScript) (similarly to features [of other IDEs][Peek Definition], but maybe better)
+It could let you dig down into commands to see the underlying meaning and implementation (through your code to libraries to underlying JavaScript) (similarly to features [of other IDEs][Peek Definition], but maybe better) and it should let you write code that isn't understood that you can then implement in detail.
+(I can imagine it working like code folding, folding layers of [abstraction][] rather than just blocks of code.)

 It would try to show you what's going on with the program as much as possible.
 I'd add a dynamic underline to "Every N seconds" / "After N seconds" representing the timer, and maybe underlines to any line of code being executed.